nordyjay/fin_research_agent/docs/apps/chat.md

 For business leaders evaluating this system: The core technology works well.
 Budget 2-4 weeks of engineering time to address the critical issues, and you'll have a powerful tool for financial research.
 The investment is justified by the time savings and improved decision-making the system enables.

-**Remember: The weak formatting of tables and text in the display remains an ongoing challenge that affects user experience.**
+**Remember: The weak formatting of tables and text in the display remains an ongoing challenge that affects user experience.
+The backend correctly preserves formatting, but the frontend display layer requires significant improvement.**